 Over the summer FIRST invites the team to demonstrate the robot as a part of the FIRST booth at the GA manufacturing expo at the Gwinnett Convention Center.
 It is a great opportunity for our team to build a community image, promote the t-shirt bot, and draw in new sponsors.

 Over the summer of 2014, programming classes commenced as a way of preparing programmers for future seasons.
 These classes were attended by rising 8th and 9th graders as well as a few 10th graders to get experience before the upcoming season.
+This tradition of teaching the younger programmers through various techniques and assignments has continued on and will continue on into the future, as it has led us to some truly brilliant programming epiphanies.

 Ridge’s Hour of Code